 The “LES” Program introduces an original quality assurance system into the daily practice of schools, which ultimately increases the skills and autonomy of teaching staff, bolsters the position of the principal as the leader of her/his school’s transformation process and improves teamwork.
 All this leads to improved teaching results.
 It is a broad program that encompasses teacher on-line training sessions and courses, staff workshops, post-graduate courses and conferences for principals, a systemic program of formative assessment and other innovative educational practices.
-Schools participating in the program develop organizational solutions that professionalize teaching, monitor the effects of their efforts, and share best practices.
+Schools participating in the program develop organizational solutions that professionalize teaching, monitor the results of their efforts, and share best practices.
 The program has resulted in quality improvement in key areas of a school’s activities: education (teaching and learning) effectiveness, the school as a learning institution, and the school’s cooperation with the outside community.

-In 18 years, almost 4,000 schools participated in the program; 1,450 of them took part in the core part which is aimed at comprehensive development of the school thanks to introducing the formative assessment.
+In 18 years, almost 4,000 schools participated in the program; 1,450 of them took part in the core part which is aimed at comprehensive development of the school thanks to introducing the formative assessment tool.
 Also, more than 100,000 teachers have taken advantage of the training opportunities offered within all components of the “LES” Program.

 Since 2009 the “On-line Teachers Academy” (OTA) project has been carried out.
 It is implemented throughout Poland and involves an on-line distance training system for teachers of various subjects in different types and levels of schools as well as kindergartens.
 “OTA” courses make use of e-learning and on-line coaching and serve to prepare teachers to use modern information technologies in their work with pupils.
 “OTA” offers seven year-long courses of various types.
 Since the 2016/17 academic year teachers can also choose a training course on “OK Notebook”, a new tool that supports formative assessment.
 Each year ca. 800 teachers take part in on-line training courses.

-The many-year experience gained in the implementation of the “LES” Program was used in various educational initiatives financed from EU funds, such as the “Students’ Academy” Program, completed in 2015, or the “Digital School”.
+The multi-year experience gained in the implementation of the “LES” Program was used in various educational initiatives financed from EU funds, such as the “Students’ Academy” Program, completed in 2015, or the “Digital School”.